How to Help a Crystal Meth Addict

 Consider these other indicators that you are addicted to crystal meth:

-- Your relationships and work have been failing due to use.
+- Your relationships and work have been failing due to your drug use.

-- You have been spending more time and money to obtain the drug and are experiencing financial issues as a result.
+- You have been spending more time and money to obtain the drug and are experiencing financial problems as a result.

-- You have encountered issues with law enforcement related to crystal meth.
+- You have encountered problems with law enforcement related to crystal meth.

 - Despite these and other negative consequences, you continue seeking the substance.

-- Monitoring the Future Study: Trends in Prevalence of Various Drugs. (n.d.).
-Retrieved November 2, 2015, from http://www.drugabuse.gov/trends-statistics/monitoring-future/monitoring-future-study-trends-in-prevalence-various-drugs
+- National Institute on Drug Abuse.
+(2017).
+Monitoring the Future Study: Trends in Prevalence of Various Drugs.

 - Miller, W. R., & Wilbourne, P. L. (2002).
 Mesa grande: A methodological analysis of clinical trials of treatments for alcohol use disorders.
 Addiction, 97, 265–277.